-Table 20 lists the security assurance requirements for the TOE.
+Table 22 lists the security assurance requirements for the TOE.
 These security functional requirements are either copied from the Protection Profile [5] without modifications, or augmented from there, or newly added in this Security Target as indicated in column three of the table.
 This partly addresses Application Note 22.

-Table 20.
+Table 22.
 Security assurance requirements for the TOE

-Name Title compared to PP ADV_ARC.1 Security architectural description as in PP ADV_FSP.5 Complete semi-formal functional specification with additional error information augmented from PP ADV_IMP.2 Complete mapping of the implementation representation of the TSF augmented from PP ADV_INT.3 Minimally complex internals added for EAL5 ADV_TDS.5 Complete semiformal modular design augmented from PP AGD_OPE.1 Operational user guidance as in PP AGD_PRE.1 Preparative procedures as in PP ALC_CMC.5 Advanced support augmented from PP ALC_CMS.5 Development tools CM coverage augmented from PP ALC_DEL.1 Delivery procedures as in PP ALC_DVS.2 Sufficiency of security measures as in PP ALC_FLR.1 Basic flaw remediation not in PP, added for EAL5+ ALC_LCD.1 Developer defined life-cycle model as in PP ALC_TAT.3 Compliance with implementation standards - all parts augmented from PP ASE_CCL.1 Conformance claims as in PP ASE_ECD.1 Extended components definition as in PP ASE_INT.1 ST introduction as in PP ASE_OBJ.2 Security objectives as in PP

-Name Title compared to PP ASE_REQ.2 Derived security requirements as in PP ASE_SPD.1 Security problem definition as in PP ASE_TSS.2 TOE summary specification with architectural design summary augmented from PP ATE_COV.3 Rigorous analysis of coverage augmented from PP ATE_DPT.3 Testing: modular design augmented from PP ATE_FUN.2 Ordered functional testing augmented from PP ATE_IND.2 Independent testing - sample as in PP AVA_VAN.5 Advanced methodical vulnerability analysis as in PP
+Name Title compared to PP ADV_ARC.1 Security architectural description as in PP ADV_FSP.5 Complete semi-formal functional specification with additional error information augmented from PP ADV_IMP.2 Complete mapping of the implementation representation of the TSF augmented from PP ADV_INT.3 Minimally complex internals added for EAL5 ADV_TDS.5 Complete semiformal modular design augmented from PP AGD_OPE.1 Operational user guidance as in PP AGD_PRE.1 Preparative procedures as in PP ALC_CMC.5 Advanced support augmented from PP ocounty ranget Ente Name Title compared to PP ALC_CMS.5 Development tools CM coverage augmented from PP ALC_DEL.1 Delivery procedures as in PP ALC_DVS.2 Sufficiency of security measures as in PP ALC_FLR.1 Basic flaw remediation not in PP, added for EAL5+ ALC_LCD.1 Developer defined life-cycle model as in PP ALC_TAT.3 Compliance with implementation standards - all parts augmented from PP ASE_CCL.1 Conformance claims as in PP ASE_ECD.1 Extended components definition as in PP ASE_INT.1 ST introduction as in PP ASE_OBJ.2 Security objectives as in PP ASE_REQ.2 Derived security requirements as in PP ASE_SPD.1 Security problem definition as in PP ASE_TSS.2 TOE summary specification with architectural design summary augmented from PP ATE_COV.2 Analysis of coverage as in PP ATE_DPT.3 Testing: modular design augmented from PP ATE_FUN.2 Ordered functional testing augmented from PP ATE_IND.2 Independent testing - sample as in PP AVA_VAN.5 Advanced methodical vulnerability analysis as in PP